solita/solita.github.com/_posts/2024-01-10-playwright-for-the-rest-of-us.md

   locate: 'div.counter' assert: [ :l | l hasText: '-1' ]
 ```

-## Conclusion
+## Closing words

 Smalltalk is a very nice and concise OO language and Pharo is a modern integrated environment
 for it.
-Playwright is one of the best tools for programmatic browser testing these days and with pows
+Playwright is one of the best tools for programmatic browser testing these days and with Pows
 it can be made to work with any technology that has support for JSON and WebSockets.

 I made these libraries to scratch my own itch as side projects.
-Hopefully someone else can also benefit from them.
+Hopefully, someone else can also benefit from them.